Last updated: December 4, 2013

 Fines for adult violators: $150.
 For teen violators, $150 and a 60-day suspension of license.
 For teens with multiple violations, fines top out at $300 with possible loss of driver’s license for a year.

 Several cities, including Cleveland, are modifying or repealing local laws and legislation in the wake of the state text messaging law’s enactment.
-Still, the new Ohio distracted driving law states it won’t override “substantially equivalent municipal ordinances” that call for tougher penalties and priority enforcement.
+The new Ohio distracted driving law states it won’t override “substantially equivalent municipal ordinances” that call for tougher penalties and priority enforcement.

 Ohio became the 39th state to ban text messaging while driving.